mverouden/blogdown-academic/content/post/2022-06-11-printing-wur-linux/index.md

 {{< figure src="printing-linux/3-searching-driver.png" caption="Searching for printer driver." numbered="true" id="search-printer-driver" >}}

 5. The searching for drivers will take a little while, but none will be found.
 Instead a window will be presented as shown below in [Figure 4](#figure-choose-driver) to choose the proper printer driver.
-Use the radio button to select ‘Provide PPD file’ and select, as advised, the `Ricoh-MP_C6003-pxlcolor-Ricoh.ppd` file (see [Download](#download) section).
+Use the radio button to select ‘Provide PPD file’ and select, as advised, the `Ricoh-IM_C4500-Postscript-Ricoh.ppd` file (see [Download](#download) section).
 Next click the ‘Forward’ button to continue.

 {{< figure src="printing-linux/4-choose-driver.png" caption="Choose the printer driver." numbered="true" id="choose-driver" >}}

 6. A window with **Installable Options** for the new printing device will open as shown in [Figure 5](#figure-installable-options).
 Select the settings shown and, afterwards, click the ‘Forward’ button to continue:
-    + Large capacity tray: Installed
     + Option Tray: Lower Paper Trays **<span style="color:red">(SELECT THE PLURAL FORM HERE!)</span>**
+    + Large capacity tray: Not Installed
+    + Internal Tray 2: Installed
     + Internal Shift Tray: Not Installed
-    + Internal Tray 2: Installed
-    + External Tray: Not Installed
+    + External Tray : Not Installed
-    + Finisher: Finisher SR3140
+    + Finisher: Finisher SR3250
+    + Folding Unit: Not Installed
+    + PostScript: PostScript Emulation

 {{< figure src="printing-linux/5-installable-options.png" caption="Configure installable options for the printer." numbered="true" id="installable-options" >}}

 7. Next you will asked to describe the printer, as shown in [Figure 6](#figure-describe-printer).
 Fill the fields as shown in the figure or with you own information:
     + **Printer Name**: WURprinter
-    + **Description**: WUR printer Ricoh MP C6003
+    + **Description**: WUR printer Ricoh IM C4500 Postscript
-    + **Location**: Anywhere with wurcard!
+    + **Location**: Anywhere within WUR with user's wurcard!

 {{< figure src="printing-linux/6-describe-printer.png" caption="Printer description." numbered="true" id="describe-printer" >}}